 Due to the implications of COVID-19 around the world as they relate to business school applications, Darden is transitioning to rolling admissions through 15 July 2020, enabling applicants to submit elements of their application up to this date.
 Applications will be reviewed in the order in which they are received.
 Please read our Darden Report press release for guidelines on this application procedure and increased flexibility on standardized testing.

 The Early Action round is unique among our deadlines in that we offer a number of open interview slots in this round.
 For all other rounds, interviews are by invitation only.
-While it is not binding, our Early Action round is generally recommended for candidates who know Darden is at the top of their list.
+Our Early Action round is generally recommended for candidates who know Darden is at the top of their list.

 2. Review Our Application

 Once you have identified your target deadline, we encourage you to review our application.
 During this first pass, don’t worry about completing anything.
 Just read.
 What is required?
 What information will you need?
 How much time will it likely take you to complete each of the sections?

 Taking 10–15 minutes to review our application as you embark upon this process will help you better plan and strategize.

 Unofficial transcripts are fine for the purposes of our application process, and we require transcripts for all degree-related coursework.
 An unofficial transcript is a transcript issued directly to you.
 It could be in the form of a PDF download or a document you scan and upload to your application.
 An official transcript is a transcript issued directly from the institution in question to our office.